pyinfra-dev/pyinfra/docs/connectors.md

 ## `@docker`

-The `@docker` connector allows you to build Docker containers using pyinfra.
+The `@docker` connector allows you to build Docker images, or modify running Docker containers, using ``pyinfra``.
+You can pass either an image name or existing container ID:

++ Image - will create a container from the image, execute operations and save into a new image
++ Existing container ID - will simply execute operations against the container, leaving it up afterwards

 ```sh
 # A Docker base image must be provided